Burma Boating Cruises

 Browse the boat selection below to see any current specials or discounts available on selected itineraries and dates.

 In 2018, the pioneering Myanmar tourism company Memories Group brought Burma Boating Cruises into its roster.
-The Memories Group offers an assortment of luxury travel opportunities in Burma, with entrenched local roots, an awareness of sustainability, and ties to environmental and social ethics.
+The Memories Group offers an assortment of luxury travel opportunities in Myanmar, with entrenched local roots, an awareness of sustainability, and ties to environmental and social ethics.
 The Burma Boating Cruise Line Fleet exemplifies these values by allying itself with social, cultural, health, and environmental initiatives.
-Its Mergui cruises focus special attention on the communities of Moken (or Sea Gypsies) who inhabit the archipelago as their ancestors have done for centuries.
+Its Mergui cruises focus special attention on the communities of Moken people who inhabit the archipelago as their ancestors have done for centuries.

 Why Book a Burma Boating Cruise